romainZiba/opensportmanagement/README.md

 ## Get ready

+### How to get your development environment up and running?

+The future of the web is HTTPS.
+In order to use it, these are the steps to generate easily a self-signed certificate:

+`keytool -genkey -alias opensportmanagement -storetype PKCS12 -keyalg RSA -keysize 2048 -keystore keystore.p12 -validity 3650`

+Then, put your configuration in the application.yml file.

 ### PostgreSql Docker

 If you want to use postgresql instead of in-memory database, uncomment the related part in the application.yml.
 Then, you can use a docker like this: